5T33Z0/OC-Little-Translated/S_System_Updates/README.md

 Under one of the following conditions (or combinations thereof), System Update Notifications won't work in Big Sur and newer, so you can't install any OTA System Updates/Upgrades:

 1. When using `-no_compat_check` boot-arg.
 This disables System Updates *by design*
-2. When adding Bit 5 "Allow Apple Internal" (and in some cases bit 12 "Allow Unauthenticated Root") to the `csr-active-config` value in macOS Big Sur and newer (&rarr; see chapter "[OpenCore Calculators](https://github.com/5T33Z0/OC-Little-Translated/tree/main/B_OC_Calculators)" for details)
+2. When adding flag(s) "Allow Apple Internal" and/or "Allow Unauthenticated Root" to the `csr-active-config` value in macOS Big Sur and newer (&rarr; see chapter "[OpenCore Calculators](https://github.com/5T33Z0/OC-Little-Translated/tree/main/B_OC_Calculators)" for details)
 3. When using an SMBIOS of Mac models with a T1/T2 security chip with `SecureBootModel` set to `Disabled` instead of using the correct value (in brackets):
 	- MacBookPro15,1 (`J680`), 15,2 (`J132`), 15,3 (`J780`), 15,4 (`J213`)
 	- MacBookPro16,1 (`J152F`), 16,2 (`J214K`), 16,3 (`J223`), 16,4 (`J215`)